overzealous-serendipity/halfwayml_open/README.md

 Currently, we support AssemblyAI (which offers $50 free credit to get started), with plans to integrate more models like Groq Whisper and other state-of-the-art options.

+HalfwayML - Open Source Transcription & Subtitling
+A free, open-source alternative to commercial transcription services like Happyscribe, Notta, and Amberscript.
+Built for developers, content creators, and anyone who needs reliable transcription capabilities without the hefty price tag.

 ## Prerequisites

 Before you begin, you'll need to install three essential pieces of software on your computer: